 In order to return to the United States, you must have an EAD, form I-20 signed for re-entry within the past 6 months, a valid F-1 visa, a valid passport and a letter from your employer, stating that you are returning to the United States to resume employment or begin a new position.
 While no job offer is required to apply for OPT, proof of employment is necessary if you wish to travel and re-enter the United States during the OPT period.

 Should you leave the United States during OPT and require a new F-1 visa, please note that Consular Officers may reject F-1 visa applications made by students on OPT.
 Employment in the United States may be viewed as a step towards Permanent Residency.
 Students on OPT remain in F-1 status and thus must continue to prove non-immigrant intent.
-Consult with Marne or Lisa before you make your travel.
+Consult with Marne or Rebecca before you make your travel.

 Employment with an International Organization